-“Hamlet” is the longest play by Shakespeare and is a study of the rich patterns of Renaissance theme of perspectives.
-“Hamlet” brings forth several parodies, structure, play within the play format and rich diatribes bring a whole range of complex arrays that focus on the ironies of society as well as human character.
+“Hamlet” is the longest play by Shakespeare and studies the rich patterns of Renaissance themes of perspectives.
+“Hamlet” brings several parodies, structures, and plays within the play format.
+Rich diatribes bring a range of complex arrays that focus on the ironies of society and human character.

-There is question of Christian ethics, morals and values that bring some of the most traditional schemes to be failing in the naïve questioning of Hamlet’s eyes.
+The question of Christian ethics, morals, and values brings some of the most traditional schemes to failing in the naïve questioning of Hamlet’s eyes.

 It is a play of duality that constantly questions the shifts of time versus timelessness, the combining forces of doomsday idea and prelapsarian ideals, of light and dark, justice taken by human will and the divine preordinance, of melancholy vying with sinister humor.